Rules Pertaining to Wild Animals

 Can I keep my European ferret, chinchilla, gerbil or sugar glider?

 Yes.
-The recently passed rules do not change regulations related to ferrets, chinchillas, sugar gliders or gerbils: All can be kept as pets without a wild animal license/permit.
+The most recent revisions do not change regulations related to ferrets, chinchillas, sugar gliders or gerbils: All can be kept as pets without a wild animal license/permit.
 However, the rules include specific requirements for keeping European ferrets and sugar gliders.

 Where can I read the complete chapter of laws related to wild animals in Georgia?